 Both the free and paid versions offer support for unlimited devices and it passed the DNS leak and WebRTC leak tests.
 However, Avira Phantom VPN’s misleading no-logs policy, poorly designed user interface, and a high number of customer complaints regarding its customer support make us hesitant to recommend this VPN.

 Do we think Avira Phantom VPN is worth it?
-Honestly, we think you can save your money for a better VPN elsewhere that has better features for the same price, if not less.
-For a higher-rated Avira product, learn more about Avira’s antivirus software.
+Honestly, we think you can save your money for a better VPN that has better features for the same price, if not less.
+Give our alternatives another look to find one that's right for you.